 In 1996, Melanie recorded an album and was lucky enough to have her video “The Note” played on Country Music Television.
 The video provided BlackJack with the opportunity to make several television appearances on Nashville Network shows such as “Crook & Chase” and “Nashville Now”.

 Then in 1998, BlackJack decided on a change and went to work for Carnival Cruise Lines.
 While onboard the Carnival Destiny, they got the chance to play with Mary Wilson of the Supremes.
 They signed on the Jubilee for its last Alaska and Hawaii run and traveled there and to the Panama Canal, Columbia, Aruba and the West Coast of Mexico.
 While onboard the Jubilee they performed with John Davidson of “Hollywood Squares” fame and Frank Gorshin.
 Jimmy’s ability to play jazz and Hawaiian music on the steel guitar as well as the violin along with Melanie’s great range of vocal styles give them the advantage of appealing to all of the senior cruisers onboard as well as the younger crowds onboard all their cruises.

-Blackjack will be performing on Carnival’s newest ship, the Carnival Dream starting December 19th 2009 from Port Canaveral, FL, and Jimmy will be appearing in the “Eight More Seconds” production show with his trusty fiddle!
+Blackjack will be performing on one of Carnival’s newest ships, the M/S Dream starting December 19th 2009 from Port Canaveral, FL, and Jimmy will be appearing in the “Eight More Seconds” production show with his trusty fiddle!
 Hope to see you on a cruise soon!